 The abundance of all adult males increased from 1997 to 1999, remained stable until 2004 and gradually decreased until 2009 (Fig. 17).
 From 2009 to 2020, the abundance of adult males increased to levels comparable to those observed during the 1999-2005 period (Fig. 17).
 The abundance of mature females (primiparous and multiparous) in 2020 remained high relative to the low values observed during 2006 to 2009 (Fig. 18).
 Over the time series, the annual mean size of mature females varied from 56.5 mm in 2019 to 61.7 mm CW in 2005 (Fig. 19).
 The annual mean size of mature females was 56.8 mm CW in 2020 (Fig. 19).

 5.0.
-RISK ANALYSIS OF CATCH OPTIONS AND PROGNOSIS
+RISK ANALYSIS OF CATCH OPTIONS

 Within the Precautionary Approach framework (DFO 2009), the limit reference point for biomass (Blim) defines the critical / cautious zones and an upper stock reference point (BUSR) delimits the cautious / healthy zones on the stock status axis.
 A removal rate limit reference point (Flim) defines the maximum removal rate in the healthy zone.
 Reference points which conform to the Precautionary Approach were developed in 2010 for the snow crab biological unit of the sGSL (DFO 2010).
 The change in methodology derived from the 2011 Snow Crab Assessment Methods Framework Science Review required the recalculation of the time series of biomass estimates and the Precautionary Approach reference points (DFO 2012b).